 Using an approach that prioritises feminist perspectives, women’s rights and movement building, FTX:

-- builds capacity within feminist and women’s rights movements in the creative and strategic use of ICT
+Builds capacity within feminist and women’s rights movements in the creative and strategic use of information and communications technology (ICT).

-- supports the development of a community of trainers who can continue to augment knowledge and skills of women’s rights and feminist advocates in different locales, advocacy areas and movements
+Supports the development of a community of trainers who can continue to augment the knowledge and skills of women’s rights, LGBTIQ+ and feminist advocates in different locales, advocacy areas and movements.